GuenterQuast/PhyPraKit/builddoc/index.rst

 in the main directory of the *PhyPraKit* package (where *setup.py* is located) to install in user space.

+Comfortable installation via the PyPI Python Package Index is also possible by executing

+   ``pip install --user PhyPraKit``

 The installation via the *whl*-package provided in the subdirectory `dist` may alternatively be used:

    ``pip install --user --no-cache PhyPraKit<version>.whl``

-Installation via the PyPI Python Package Index is also possible by simply executing

-   ``pip install --user PhyPraKit``

-|
+*python* scripts and *Jupyter* notebook versions illustrate common use cases of the package and provide examples of typical applications.

 **German Description:**